-Photovoltaic cells are made of special materials called semiconductors such as silicon, which is currently used most commonly.
-Basically, when light strikes the panel, a certain portion of it is absorbed within the semiconductor material.
+Photovoltaic cells are made of special materials called semiconductors like silicon, which is currently used most commonly.
+Basically, when light strikes the panel, a certain portion of it is absorbed by the semiconductor material.
 This means that the energy of the absorbed light is transferred to the semiconductor.
 The energy knocks electrons loose, allowing them to flow freely.

-PV solar panels work with one or more electric fields that act to force electrons freed by light absorption to flow in a certain direction.
-This flow of electrons is a current, and by placing metal contacts on the top and bottom of the PV cell, we can draw that current off for external use, say, to power a calculator.
+PV solar panels work with one or more electric fields that force electrons freed by light absorption to flow in a certain direction.
+This flow of electrons is a current, and by placing metal contacts on the top and bottom of the PV cell, we can draw that current off for external use.
 This current, together with the cell's voltage (which is a result of its built-in electric field or fields), defines the power (or wattage) that the solar cell can produce.

 That's the basic process, but there's really much more to it.
 Next, let's take a deeper look into one example of a PV panel: the single-crystal silicon panel.